Kadaseela Biriyani

-Kadaseela Biriyani is a 2021 Indian Tamil-language black comedy film directed and co-written by Nishanth Kalidindi in his debut.
+Kadaseela Biriyani is a 2021 Indian Tamil-language black comedy film directed and co-written by Nishanth Kalidindi.
 The directorial debut of Nishanth Kalidindi, it was shot in 2016 and completed in 2018, but was released theatrically over three years later on 19 November 2021.
 The film stars Vasanth Selvam, Dinesh Mani and Vijay Ram and met with positive reviews.
-Set in Kottayam, Kerala, the film contains Malayalam dialogues.
+Set in Kottayam, Kerala, the film also contains Malayalam dialogues.
 Three brothers break into the rubber estate to avenge their father's death, but fate has cruel plans as they are welcomed by the landlord's psychopath son.

 Plot

 The narrator, Vijay Sethupathi, recounts the tale of Chikku Pandi (Vijay Ram), who as a young child is removed from the rest of his family by his father, who wishes to protect him from their violent criminal ways and instead raise him to lead a simple peaceful life.
 Chikku concentrates on his studies, hoping to meet his father's ambition of becoming a doctor.
 However when Chikku turns 16, his father is murdered by the owner of a large rubber plantation, Sathyan (Vishaal Ram).
 Chikku reunites with his older brothers Periya Pandi (Vasanth Selvam) and Ila Pandi (Dinesh Mani), who pressure him into a plan to avenge their father's death by killing Sathyan.
 The three brothers travel to Sathyan's rubber plantation in Kanjirappally, Kerala.
 Expecting to have to kill several of Sathyan's workers to gain access, they instead find the plantation deserted.
 At Sathyan's house they see that Sathyan's son Johan Kariya (Hakkim Shah), a notorious psychopath, has unexpectedly returned home, causing the plantation workers to flee in fear.
 The brothers overhear an argument between Johan and his father, during which Johan taunts his father by revealing that he had killed his father's mistress and burnt their son alive.
 Johan mocks his father's grief.

 Ila Pandi wants to abort the mission but Periya Pandi insists they proceed with the plan to avenge their father's death.
 They sneak into the house, tie up Sathyan and move him into the nearby forest.
 Ila Pandi, who is acting as lookout, is discovered by Johan who questions him.
 Periya Pandi comes to his aid, claiming to Johan that they had stumbled upon the house while looking for their brother.
 Johan is sceptical, but Chikku distracts him by smashing a picture in the house, allowing all three brothers to flee into the forest.
 After killing Sathyan, they hitch a ride from a passing lorry driven by a fellow Tamilian, Gabriel, who is transporting coffins.
 On the back of the lorry, the three brothers toast their success, with Chikku planning to buy a biryani to celebrate.
 One of the coffins opens, and Gabriel's son Andrew, who had been sleeping in it, sits up.
 In shock, Ila and Periya fall off the lorry to their eventual deaths.